layouts-css/plain-css/README.md

 Yes - you can center a div with ease 😌

-layout-css makes it a breeze to layout HTML with it's easy-to-understand CSS layout classes.
-As a Tailwind CSS plugin, you can combine layout-css's intuitive layout classes with the power of Tailwind CSS.
+layouts-css makes it a breeze to layout HTML with it's easy-to-understand CSS layout classes.
+As a Tailwind CSS plugin, you can combine layouts-css's intuitive layout classes with the power of Tailwind CSS.
 <br/>

 <hr/>